ducblog/goyllo.github.io/_posts/2015-10-24-jekyll-sitemap.markdown

 	 sitemappriority: 0.8
      ---

-Here is note that, you can set priority from 0.0 to 1.0 and by default the value is 0.5 i.e. if you forgot to mention above front matter for a specific post or page in Jekyll, then Search engine spider assigns default priority.
+Here is note that, you can set priority from 0.0 to 1.0 and by default the value is 0.5 i.e. if you forgot to mention above front matter for a specific post or page in Jekyll, then Search engine spider assigns default priority value.

 ## Final Question: Where to add a sitemap.xml file on my website or Github pages. ##
 Well, it is not necessary to add sitemap into the root directory, you can place anywhere.
 Just create your own secret folder, and just add the above codes on it, and save it, as sitemap.xml and you have done,  for example, www.example.com/secret/sitemap.xml.